LinuxDroidMaster/Termux-Desktops/Documentation/terminology.md

 * Make sure to check out the hyperlinks if you'd like to learn more.
-TODO: Add the clarification image, add mesa definition
+TODO: Add the clarification image

 # Environments